About us

 Our model system of choice is the vinegar fly Drosophila melanogaster.
 Drosophila is a commonly used model organism in genetics and biological research.
 It has a small genome size, a short generation time, and is dead easy to culture, making it a popular choice for genetic and neurodevelopmental studies.
 Additionally, many of the genetic and molecular mechanisms that control the development and physiology of fruit flies are similar to those in higher organisms, including humans, making it a valuable model for understanding human biology and disease.

-Master student Florian Freitag
+Master student Marlene Wirth

 Master student Debora Hollaender